 Of note, manufacturers who produce their devices outside of Japan must obtain Foreign Manufacturer Registration (FMR) in order to market those devices in Japan.
 This registration process is distinct from product registration and, once registered, an FMR certificate is valid for five years.

 As medical devices become increasingly prolific, there is a near-universal demand for safe, high-quality products and a global push towards harmonization of device regulations.
 However, to date, medical device regulations vary across the APAC region, and manufacturers must carefully consider their APAC regulatory strategies early on in the product development cycle.
 As the regulatory environment continues to evolve, it is critical for manufacturers to stay abreast of changes so they can plan accordingly.
-To learn more, watch our webinar Best Practices for Interventional Cardiovascular Medical Devices Trials in Asia.
+To learn more, download our white paper Best Practices for Interventional Cardiovascular Medical Devices Trials in Asia.

 Baker McKenzie.
 TGA Announces New Action Plan for the Regulation of Medical Devices.
 Baker McKenzie website.
 Published April 8, 2019. https://www.bakermckenzie.com/en/insight/publications/2019/04/tga-announces-new-action.
 Accessed October 23, 2019.